• Consulting

 Chase promoted the 12-12-12 Concert for Sandy.
 Big hit in engagement—a one-two punch of celebrity content and charity power.
 The only thing better would be to somehow work in bacon, kittens, and babies.

 We’re not saying that blindly increasing engagement is best, nor that a business should take advantage of sensitive situations to promote themselves.
-We are saying that you need to connect what your fans are passionate about
+We are saying that you need to connect what your fans are passionate about in a way that still aligns with your brand message.

 Figure 2: Posts on Chase’s Community Giving Facebook Page